nwjs/chromium.src/docs/infra/new_builder.md

 LUCI services used by chromium are configured in [//infra/config][6].

+The configuration is written in Starlark and used to generate Protobuf files which are also checked in to the repo.

+Generating all of the LUCI services configuration files for the production builders is done by executing [main.star][22] or running `lucicfg generate main.star`.

 #### Buildbucket

 Buildbucket is responsible for taking a build scheduled by a user or